dityas/Shallot/README.md

 cargo run
 ```

-Open another terminal and connect to the container again using `docker exec -it [container name] bash`, and within it, type the following command a few times:
+Open another terminal and connect to the container again using `docker exec -it shallot_container bash`, and within it, type the following command a few times:

 ```
 curl 127.0.0.1:7878